Billionaire Profile

 In-Depth Profile

-James W. Breyer was born in July 1961, in New Haven, Connecticut.
-His parents were Hungarian immigrants who instilled in him a strong work ethic.
-His father worked as an engineer and executive at International Data Group, and his mother was an executive at Honeywell.
-Breyer attended Stanford University, earning a B.S. with Distinction in Interdisciplinary Studies in 1983.
-He furthered his education at Harvard Business School, where he was a Baker Scholar, receiving his Master of Business Administration.
+James W. Breyer was born in New Haven, Connecticut, in July 1961, to Hungarian immigrants.
+His father was an engineer and executive at International Data Group, while his mother was an executive at Honeywell.
+Breyer received a B.S. with Distinction in Interdisciplinary Studies from Stanford University in 1983.
+He furthered his education with an MBA from Harvard University in 1987.
+During his time at Stanford, he worked part-time at Hewlett-Packard and Apple Inc. and spent a year studying in Florence, Italy.

 Rise to Success